Enjoy Gourmet Dining, Fine Wines and Custom Cocktails

 Comfort and luxury are reflected in the accommodation at the hotel, just as they are reflected in its other facilities.
 Rooms are beautifully finished in gold and cream with Egyptian cotton sheets on large, comfortable beds.
 Bathrooms are tiled in Italian marble and have an integrated audio system, perfect for long leisurely baths with luscious pampering products!
 All "Heritage Rooms' or suites have access to the "Heritage Lounge', where breakfast can be enjoyed in a stunning light-filled drawing room, with large sash windows, also with a breathtaking view if the park.

-If cooked breakfast is required, the Oyster Bar converts into a breakfast bar in the morning and the breakfast menu offers a mouth-watering selection of pastries, bagels and pancakes, in addition to fruit, cereals and a cheese and charcuterie platter.
+If cooked breakfast is required, the The Saddle Room converts into a breakfast setting in the morning and the breakfast menu offers a mouth-watering selection of pastries, bagels and pancakes, in addition to fruit, cereals and a cheese and charcuterie platter.
 Hot cooked to order breakfasts and traditional Irish porridge are also part of the offering.

 The Shelbourne is one of our great iconic buildings.
 Its corridors and rooms also house some our most successful artists, past and present.
 Those same corridors also echo with the memories full of history and glamour.
 The location is stunning, the staff are gracious and the food in the restaurants and bars is locally sourced, organic, where possible and cooked with love.
 As with all our prestigious Good Food Ireland Providers - The Shelbourne takes pride in Irish - hospitality, cuisine and welcome abound.